Trump Financial Disclosures Show Drop In Mar-A-Lago Income

 At a time when House Democrats are battling the president for his tax returns, new disclosures provide some basic information about his finances.
 For instance: His income was at least in the hundreds of millions last year.

 The data come from the president's latest annual financial disclosure form covering the year 2018.
 It shows where that income came from.
-For example, Trump Doral in South Florida, one of his highest-income properties according to the report, provided a nearly 2 percent bump in income last year, up $1.2 million to $76 million.
+For example, Trump Doral in South Florida, one of his highest-income properties according to the report, provided a nearly 2% bump in income last year, up $1.2 million to $76 million.

-Meanwhile, income from Mar a Lago, the Palm Beach, Fla., resort Trump frequents on winter weekends away from the White House, fell by nearly 10% from 2017, to $22.7 million last year.
+Meanwhile, income from Mar-a-Lago, the Palm Beach, Fla., resort Trump frequents on winter weekends away from the White House, fell by nearly 10% from 2017, to $22.7 million last year.

 The Trump International Hotel in Washington, D.C., held steady, at $40.8 million in income for Trump — up slightly from 2017, according to prior disclosures.